ricardobranco777/docker-fai/README.md

 `docker run --name fai -v ~/fai:/srv/fai/config --privileged -it fai-setup`

+NOTE: There's an example FAI config in the faiconfig directory to create an ISO that installs Ubuntu 16.04 and Docker.

 * Inside the container you must run the **fai-mirror.sh** script to create a suitable mirror:

 `fai-mirror.sh HOSTNAME`